regularentropy/nspm/README.md

 # ❓ About :

-nanopm is a command line password manager written in Go.
+nanopm is a cross-platform command line password manager written in Go.
-It works on all Linux distributions that have GoLang in repositories.
-Unfortunately, it doesn't currently support Windows, but I'm working on it.
-Stay tuned :)

 # 💡 Features: